Jigsaw-Code/outline-sdk/x/examples/soax-relay/README.md

 ### Security Considerations

-This relay is intended for testing purposes only.
+- This relay is intended for testing purposes only.
-Ensure the relay is run in a secure environment, as it handles sensitive SOAX credentials.
+- Ensure the relay is run in a secure environment, as it handles sensitive SOAX credentials.
-Regularly update the credentials in the config file to maintain security.
+- Regularly update the credentials in the config file to maintain security.
+- SOCKS5 traffic is not encrypted.